clcert/vdf/README.md

 - __Verify (pp,x,y,π) → {Yes, No}__: Has the job of verify efficiently the result, returning *Yes* if *y* is the result of passing *x* as input to prove, with the same public parameters.
 Otherwise returns *No*.

+This kind of function were proposed by Dan Boneh et. al. on (1).

 ## Chia VDF
 Based on Wesoloski's proposal, has the following main algorithms: